mcjazzyfunky/js-surface/README.md

-jsSurface is a R&D project to find a pragmatic API that can be used as wrapper API for the actual React and Dyo APIs with the goal to provide a general API that can be used to write both React and Dyo components (maybe support Preact will follow someday) Be aware that jsSurface is actually only for research purposes, it's currently NOT meant to be used in real-world applications.
+jsSurface is a R&D project to find a pragmatic API that can be used as wrapper API for the actual React and Dyo APIs with the goal to provide a general API that can be used to write React, Preact and Dyo components.
+Be aware that jsSurface is actually only for research purposes, it's currently NOT meant to be used in real-world applications.